Cyclopropane

 Cyclopropane is the cycloalkane with the molecular formula (CH_{2})_{3}, consisting of three methylene groups (CH_{2}) linked to each other to form a triangular ring.
 The small size of the ring creates substantial ring strain in the structure.
 Cyclopropane itself is mainly of theoretical interest, but many cyclopropane derivatives are of commercial or biological significance.

 Cyclopropane was used as a clinical inhalational anesthetic from the 1930s through the 1980s.
-The substance's high flammability poses a risk of fire and explosions in operating rooms due to its tendency to accumulate in confined spaces, as its density is higher than that of air.
+The substance's high flammability poses a risk of fire and explosions in operating rooms because of its tendency to accumulate in confined spaces, as its density is higher than that of air.

 History

 Cyclopropane was discovered in 1881 by August Freund, who also proposed the correct structure for the substance in his first paper.
 Freund treated 1,3-dibromopropane with sodium, causing an intramolecular Wurtz reaction leading directly to cyclopropane.
 The yield of the reaction was improved by Gustavson in 1887 with the use of zinc instead of sodium.
 Cyclopropane had no commercial application until Henderson and Lucas discovered its anaesthetic properties in 1929; industrial production had begun by 1936.
 In modern anaesthetic practice, it has been superseded by other agents.